aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-griddesktop/saving-an-excel-file/_index.md

 ---
 title: Saving an Excel File
 type: docs
 weight: 20
 url: /net/aspose-cells-griddesktop/save-an-excel-file/
 keywords: GridDesktop,save,file
 description: This article introduces how to save file in GridDesktop.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Using Aspose.Cells.GridDesktop control, users cannot only create new Excel files but also manage existing ones.
-But, in both cases, it would be necessary to save the contents of the Aspose.Cells.GridDesktop.
-So, this is the topic of our discussion now to let our users know about how can they save their Grid contents as an Excel file.
+Using Aspose.Cells.GridDesktop control, users can not only create new Excel files but also manage existing ones.
+In both cases, it is necessary to save the contents of the Aspose.Cells.GridDesktop.
+This article explains how users can save their grid contents as an Excel file.

 {{% /alert %}}

 ## **Introduction**
-To save the content of Aspose.Cells.GridDesktop control as an Excel file, Aspose.Cells.GridDesktop provides follwoing methods.
+To save the content of Aspose.Cells.GridDesktop control as an Excel file, Aspose.Cells.GridDesktop provides the following methods.

 1. **Saving as a File**
-1. **Saving as a Stream**
+2. **Saving as a Stream**

 ## **Saving File**
 Create a desktop application and add two buttons with a GridControl control to the form.
-Set text properties of buttons as **Save as File** and **Save as Stream** respectively.
+Set the text properties of the buttons as **Save as File** and **Save as Stream**, respectively.

 ### **Saving as a File**
 Create the Click event of the **Save as File** button and paste the following code inside it.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-SavingExcelFile-SavingAFile.cs" >}}

 {{% alert color="primary" %}}

-IMPORTANT: An important point to discuss is that Aspose.Cells.GridDesktop control also contains a method named SaveToExcel , which is also used to load the contents of an Excel file to the Grid.
-But, this method is now obsolete.
-So, it is recommended for all developers to use ExportExcelFile method that is more robust and efficient than the obsoleted one.
+**IMPORTANT:** An important point to discuss is that the Aspose.Cells.GridDesktop control also contains a method named **SaveToExcel**, which is used to load the contents of an Excel file into the grid.
+However, this method is now obsolete.
+Therefore, it is recommended for all developers to use the **ExportExcelFile** method, which is more robust and efficient than the obsolete one.

 {{% /alert %}}

 ### **Saving as a Stream**
-Sometimes, it might be required by developers to save their Grid contents to a stream (For example, MemoryStream).
-To facilitate this task, Aspose.Cells.GridDesktop control also supports saving Grid data to a stream.
+Sometimes it might be required by developers to save their grid contents to a stream (for example, a `MemoryStream`).
+To facilitate this task, the Aspose.Cells.GridDesktop control also supports saving grid data to a stream.
 Create the Click event of the **Save as Stream** button and paste the following code inside it.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-SavingExcelFile-SavingUsingStream.cs" >}}

 {{% alert color="primary" %}}

-IMPORTANT: Microsoft Excel supports Excel sheets can contain 65,536 rows and 256 columns max.
-Aspose.Cells.GridDesktop also follows the same standards.
-In the Aspose.Cells.GridDesktop control, developers can create more rows and columns than the standard limit but when saving the grid data to an Excel file, an exception will be thrown.
-It means that only data contained in the 65,536 rows and 256 columns can be saved to an Excel file using Aspose.Cells.GridDesktop.
+**IMPORTANT:** Microsoft Excel sheets can contain a maximum of 65,536 rows and 256 columns.
+Aspose.Cells.GridDesktop follows the same standards.
+In the Aspose.Cells.GridDesktop control, developers can create more rows and columns than the standard limit, but when saving the grid data to an Excel file, an exception will be thrown.
+It means that only data contained within the 65,536 rows and 256 columns can be saved to an Excel file using Aspose.Cells.GridDesktop.

 {{% /alert %}}